-Video editing packages can often be characterised by large numbers - large file sizes, extensive and complex feature specifications and, arguably most important, hefty price tags.
+Video editing software programs can often be characterised by large numbers - large file sizes, extensive and complex feature specifications and, arguably most important, hefty price tags.
 Applications such as Adobe Premiere Pro have become the industry standard for professional-level motion media production and command significant investment.

 There are a multitude of options for budget-conscious users, such as Cyberlink Power Director and Adobe Premiere Elements, which provide workable functionality but at a more accessible cost.
 The market for consumer-level video editing packages has expanded extensively in recent years, with more competing players.
 VSDC Pro from Vector Ltd is one of the most recent.